 - 1. The decision in California Building Industry Association v.
-City of San Jose (California Supreme Court Case No. S212072, June 15, 2015) affirmed the ability of cities to implement inclusionary requirements, including the construction of on-site affordable units; and - The City wants to provide a mechanism to impose residential affordable housing inlieu fees to be paid by residential developers who choose not to adhere to the City's development standards and General Plan/Coastal Land Use Plan provisions set forth in Housing Element subpolicy HE 2.5 for the provision of on-site or off-site affordable housing units; and - 3.
+City of San Jose (California Supreme Court Case No. S212072, June 15, 2015) affirmed the ability of cities to implement inclusionary requirements as a development standard for the interest of the public welfare by promoting affordable housing development; and - 2.
+The City wants to provide a mechanism to impose residential affordable housing inlieu fees to be paid by residential developers who choose not to adhere to the City's development standards and General Plan/Coastal Land Use Plan provisions set forth in Housing Element subpolicy HE 2.5 for the provision of on-site or off-site affordable housing units; and - 3.
 All projects for new residential development within the City are responsible for providing affordable housing and, if the development does not provide the housing, contribute an amount in lieu of providing the housing ("in-lieu fee"); and - 4.
 The City contracted with Keyser Marston Associates to prepare an in-lieu fee study to help establish an in-lieu fee amount; and - 5.
 In August 2021, Keyser Marston Associates completed a Residential Affordable Housing Fee In-Lieu Fee Report for the City of Goleta, California, that recommends formal adoption of affordable housing development in-lieu fees; and - 6.
-The Residential Affordable Housing In-Lieu Fee Report ("In-Lieu Fee Report"), has been available for public review and comment; and - The City Council desires to adopt this fee as a development standard in order to implement Housing Element subpolicy HE 2.5 of the General Plan/Coastal Land Use Plan; and - 8.
+The Residential Affordable Housing In-Lieu Fee Report ("In-Lieu Fee Report"), has been available for public review and comment; and - 7.
+The City Council desires to adopt this fee as a development standard in order to implement Housing Element subpolicy HE 2.5 of the General Plan/Coastal Land Use Plan; and - 8.
 Following public release of the In-Lieu Fee Report, the City held a public hearing on October 5, 2021, to consider the In-Lieu Fee Report and proposed fees; and - 9.
 The City Council now desires to adopt new residential in-lieu fees in accordance with the recommendations in the In-Lieu Fee Report.